Clear & Present Danger: Codominant Tree Trunks

 A tree with a codominant trunk is a tree that has two, or even three, equally strong trunks that join in the middle.
 Over time, as the tree grows and each side becomes heavy, the tree is weakened at the point where the trunks join.
 The wood grain presses together instead of intertwining.
 Eventually, this tree may split down the middle with devastating results; it could fall on a home, car or even a person walking by.

 When codominant trunks exist, there are a number of factors that can cause them to fail and split.
 The most common is improper pruning or thinning that leave the outer limbs ends heavy.
 With too much weight at the ends of branches, it might only take one good gust of wind to pull the tree apart.
 It’s easy to look at such a tree and say “I’ll fix it later.”
 However, “later” can come at any time, causing you to lose not only the tree, but additional property as well.

 How do we correct codominant trunks?

-When the last major ice storm of 2013 came through Dallas, we saw a lot of trees damaged because of codominant trunks and poor pruning.
-Large established trees can’t be replaced; preserving your tree with good quality cabling is well worth the cost!
+When the last major ice storm came through Dallas, we saw a lot of trees damaged because of codominant trunks and poor pruning.
+Large, established trees can’t be easily replaced.
+Preserving your tree with good quality cabling is well worth the cost!

 Posted: November 10, 2014